MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/collaboration.md

 For a list of meetings that are excluded from the Meetings list and metrics, see [Meeting exclusions](#meeting-exclusions).

+## Communication habits

-The **Communication habits** section shows the total number of chats (instant messages) and emails sent and read during each hour of the day in the past four weeks.
+The Communication habits section shows the total number of chats (instant messages) and emails sent and read during each hour of the day in the past four weeks.

    ![MyAnalytics Communication habits](../../Images/mya/use/collab-com-chart.png)